AbeHandler/rookie/README.md

 [Abe Handler](https://www.abehandler.com "Abe Handler") did most of the research and coding for Rookie.
 He got lots of conceptual help from [Steve Myers](https://twitter.com/myersnews "Steve Myers") and [Brendan O'Connor](http://brenocon.com "Brendan O'Connor").

-This project began at [The Lens](http://www.thelensnola.org "The Lens") with [support](http://www.knightfoundation.org/grants/201550791/ "support") from the John S and James L Knight foundation.
+This project began at [The Lens](http://www.thelensnola.org "The Lens") with [support](http://www.knightfoundation.org/grants/201550791/ "support") from the Knight foundation.

 #### Tests and coverage